About IPO Access

 The first and most detailed part of a company's IPO filing.
-This includes information about their business, finances, and the offering.
+This includes information about their business activities, financial performance, risks, and the offering.

-The primary market is where investors can buy newly public shares in a company.
+The primary market is where investors can buy newly-issued public shares in a company.

 The company that's going public and issuing shares.